bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Cloud Run for Anthos?</summary><br><b>

 It is part of the Anthos stack that brings a serverless container experience to Anthos, offering a high-level platform experience on top of K8s clusters.
-It is built with Knative, an open-source operator an open-source operator for K8s that brings serverless application serving and eventing capabilities.
+It is built with Knative, an open-source operator for K8s that brings serverless application serving and eventing capabilities.
 </b></details>

 <details>